Java class file format.

 Each value of the annotations table represents a single runtime-visible annotation on a program element.

-The value of the type_index item must be a valid index into the constant pool table.
 The constant pool entry at that index must be a UTF8 type representing a field descriptor representing the annotation type corresponding to the annotation represented by this annotation structure.

 num_element_value_pairs

 The value of the num_element_value_pairs item gives the number of elementvalue pairs of the annotation represented by this annotation structure.
-Note that a maximum of 65535 element-value pairs may be contained in a single annotation.

 element_value_pairs

 Each value of the element_value_pairs table represents a single element-value pair in the annotation represented by this annotation structure.
-Each element_value_pairs entry contains the following two items element_name_index and element_value value.

 element_name_index

-The value of the element_name_index item must be a valid index into the constant pool table.
-The constant pool entry at that index must be a UTF8 type representing the name of the annotation type element represented by this element_value_pairs entry.
+The constant pool entry at that index must be a UTF8 type representing the name of the annotation type element represented by this

 value